digital-craftsman-de/date-time-precision/README.md

 ## Integration

-For the best code readability, it's best to use the `DateTime` provided with the package as a full replacement for `\DateTime` or `\DateTimeImmutable`.
+For the best code readability, it's best to use the `Moment` provided with the package as a full replacement for `\DateTime` or `\DateTimeImmutable` when you're speaking about a moment in time and the others value objects for the rest.
-The package provides normalizers and doctrine types for `DateTime` and all parts.
+The package provides normalizers and doctrine types for `Moment` and all parts.

 ## Design

 ### Immutability

-All mutations on the `DateTime` and its parts are immutable.
+All mutations on the `Moment` and its parts are immutable.

 ## Contribution